raphattack/espn-ffb/README.md

 espn-ffb is a project to query fantasy football data from ESPN's API and persist it in your own database.
 There is a very basic web component with a few views built using Flask that allows you to self-host your own fantasy football league page.

-Until all [raw SQL is converted to ORM](https://github.com/raphattack/espn-ffb/issues/1), this will only work with PostgreSQL, but you can modify the queries in [query.py](espn_ffb/db/query.py) to work with other databases supported by [SQLAlchemy](https://docs.sqlalchemy.org/en/13/core/engines.html).
+It should work with any databases supported by [SQLAlchemy](https://docs.sqlalchemy.org/en/13/dialects/index.html).
+You can change [config.py](https://github.com/raphattack/espn-ffb/blob/master/espn_ffb/config.py#L4-L7) to your respective database URI.

+I have only tested with Postgres and the Docker image will also only work with Postgres.

 #### Sample views:
 - Recap - [desktop](sample/images/recap-desktop.png), [mobile](sample/images/recap-mobile.png)